frankfsa6/MicroarreglosDNA/README.md

 Using a “Raspberry”, it works with a user interface based on web programming (php, javascript and mysql) which allows to control an electronic system (hardware), using its general purpose pins (GPIO controlled by C language).

-Follow "Guía de instalación” to use the program either in Linux (Raspberry) or Windows, and read with detail the "User manual" for its appropiate use.
+Follow "Guía de instalación” to use the program either in Linux (Raspbian/Raspberry OS) or Windows, and read with detail the "User manual" for its appropiate use.